Everyone talks about personal branding like it's some abstract concept. "Build your brand." "Show up online." "Be authentic."

 Hinge broke it down into five levels of visibility:

-Level 5 (Global Superstar): Known everywhere.
-Commands up to 13x the billing rate of an invisible expert.
+• Level 5: International expert recognized across industries.
+Commands up to 13x the billing rate of an average professional.

 Most of the professionals I work with are stuck somewhere between Level 1 and Level 2.
 They're great at what they do.
 Clients love them.
 But nobody outside their immediate circle knows they exist.